ray-project/ray/doc/source/cluster/k8s-operator.rst

 Only the operator pod and the first ``example-cluster`` remain.

-To finish clean-up, we delete our first cluster and then the operator's resources.
+To finish clean-up, we delete the cluster ``example-cluster`` and then the operator's resources.

 .. code-block:: shell

- $ kubectl -n ray delete raycluster test-cluster
+ $ kubectl -n ray delete raycluster example-cluster
  $ kubectl -n ray delete -f ray/python/ray/autoscaler/kubernetes/operator_configs/operator.yaml

 If you like, you can delete the RayCluster customer resource definition.